Twins top Nationals 3-1 behind Polanco's three hits

 Polanco, who missed the first 19 games because of left knee inflammation, made it 3-1 with an RBI single in the fifth.

+“He’s historically been an even better hitter from the left side, so when he’s going out there shooting balls, hitting line drives all over the field right-handed that’s almost an added bonus.”

-Caleb Thielbar and Jorge López combined for 2 1/3 hitless innings for Minnesota before Jhoan Duran had a 1-2-3 ninth for his fifth save.
+Caleb Thielbar and Jorge López combined for 2 1/3 hitless innings before Jhoan Duran had a 1-2-3 ninth for his fifth save.
+It was Baldelli’s 300th win as Twins manager.

-Recalled from Triple-A St. Paul, Ober (1-0) made his first start of the season for the Twins.
+Recalled from Triple-A St. Paul, Ober (1-0) made his first start of the season for Minnesota.
 He struck out four and walked three in 5 2/3 innings.

 Ober’s pickoff attempt against Alex Call led to a rundown to end the fifth, two batters after a defensive gem when Jeffers scooped up a bunt inches in front of home plate, spun and threw to second to begin a double play.